WORRY MONSTER PATTERNS

-Please could knitters and sewers embroider the eyes and features with wool or embroidery yarn, or you could use pieces of felt securely sewn on, or use buttons.
+Please could knitters and sewers embroider the eyes and features with embroidery yarn, or you could use pieces of felt securely sewn on, or use buttons.
 However, buttons should be extra firmly attached - please use strong thread and sew over and over many times to be sure.
 All items are tested for strength before being sent out.
 Safety eyes for stuffed monsters or puppets are fine (please don’t use them in any unstuffed item).

-The body of stuffed worry monsters needs to be a minimum of 12" long (not counting legs), and no more than 17" long, in order to fit our despatch boxes.
 Only stuffing which says that it is specifically suitable for toys, and has a BS or CE label on the packaging is allowed by product safety regulations.
 Trading Standards emphasizes that duvet or cushion stuffing is not suitable.
 All stuffing must be fully enclosed and seams very firmly sewn together so it can’t get out.
 Please be careful of the looseness of stitching.

 No glue should be used, and please do check carefully that you’ve removed all pins – (we’ll also check that again this end so we’re certain.)

-No ribbons or cords longer than 6 inches
+No ribbons or cords longer than 23cm

 For some suggestions for ATTACHING HAIR SAFELY - CLICK HERE